-Pupil Premium Funding 2016-2017
+Pupil Premium Funding

 The Pupil Premium is additional funding allocated to support groups of children who are at risk of not meeting their learning outcomes.
 These could include children who are entitled to free school meals, those looked after by the local authority and children of armed service personnel.
 The funding is intended to be used to help close the gaps in learning between those children and their peers.
 Barriers to learning at Tolleshunt D’Arcy St Nicholas include speech and language delay and financial concerns.

 The decision on how the money is spent is made by the school and geared towards individual provision based on the needs of the child.
-This could include intervention programmes, additional tuition, subsidising extra-curricular activities, resources for specific needs or pastoral support if appropriate.
+This could include intervention programs, additional tuition, subsidising extra-curricular activities, resources for specific needs or pastoral support if appropriate.

-Pupil Premium Grant Expenditure: Financial Year 2017/2018
+Pupil Premium Grant Expenditure: Financial Year 2022/23

 |Number of pupils and pupil premium grant (PPG) received|

-|Total number of pupils on role||78|
+|Total number of pupils on role||114|

 |Total number of eligible pupils||19|

-|Amount of PPG received per pupil||17 X £1,320|
+|Amount of PPG received per pupil||17 X £1,385 2X £7,230|

-|Total amount of PPG received||£22,440|
+|Total amount of PPG received||£29,390|

 |How the PPG grant was spent in the academic year 2021/22 and is currently being spent|

 |We ran a number of intervention strategies for individuals and groups that include

-|The impact of PPG spending in the academic year 2016/2017|
+|The impact of PPG spending in the academic year 2021/22|

-|We measure the impact of these additional interventions through our school assessment tracking system – Target Tracker.
+|We measure the impact of these additional interventions through our school assessment tracking system.
 Interventions are carefully chosen by the class teacher in consultation through pupil progress meetings with senior leaders and the Inclusion Leader.
 If expected progress is not being made by a pupil then the intervention is changed.|

-|The main barriers to educational achievement faced by pupils eligible for the PPG in the academic year 2017/2018|
+|The main barriers to educational achievement faced by pupils eligible for the PPG in the academic year 2021/22|

 |A broad range of challenges in learning which impacts on children’s ability to reach Age Related Expectations.
 In some cases, a range of social, emotional, and family dynamic issues that impede on the full support, engagement and learning focus that our other children have, which leads to successful progress.
 In addition, a significant number of pupils face challenges in speech and language development which can lead to challenges in accessing all areas of the curriculum.|

-|Nature of support from September 2017 to address these barriers|
+|Nature of support from September 2021 to address these barriers|

-|Part of the grant will be used to provide staff in our Inclusion Team to offer specific, individual and group interventions to remove barriers to learning.
+|Part of the grant was used to provide staff in our Inclusion Team to offer specific, individual and group interventions to remove barriers to learning.
 We will also be providing 1:1 tuition in maths and English.

-|How the school will measure the impact and effect of expenditure of the PPG grant in the academic year 2017/2018|
+|How the school will measure the impact and effect of expenditure of the PPG grant in the academic year 2022/23|

-|Eligible pupils will be tracked termly through pupil progress meetings and their interventions.
-Provision mapping will be adapted in accordance with their individual needs.
+|Eligible pupils are tracked termly through pupil progress meetings and their interventions.
+Provision mapping is adapted in accordance with their individual needs.
 Speech and Language Therapy is monitored and tracked on a half termly basis with new targets being set when appropriate.
-Pupil voice surveys will be used to measure the impact of Forest School and support to access trips/visits|
+Pupil voice surveys will be used to measure the impact enrichment trips/visits.|